stefanjaro/data-engineering-nanodegree-capstone-project/README.md

     * The preprocessed data will be stored in `.parquet` files on S3 to both minimize space and to be easily accessed by the next Spark job.

 * The `immigration-fact-and-dimension-creation.py` script will perform the following functions:
     * Create the immigration fact table in line with the schema above by grouping by the port of entry, profile ID, and arrival date and pivoting by the transportation mode and purpose of visit.
-An ID column will be added using the `monotonically_increasing_id()` function.
+An ID column will be added using the `monotonically_increasing_id()` Spark function.
 A month and a year column will be calculated for partitioning purposes.
     * Create the traveller profile dimension table by simply selecting the distinct combinations of profile ID, gender, age category, region, and global region.
     * Create the datetime dimension table by obtaining a unique list of arrival dates and extracting various date components from them.
 Create duplicate month and year columns for partitioning (since these are dropped when saved by Spark and unlike Spark, Redshift can't read them in from the partitioned folder structure).
     * All of the above will be stored in `.csv` files on S3.